QuentinRa/blog.quentinra.dev/proj/design-patterns/index.md

 If you are using an object in too many parts of your code, then maybe his class is doing too much.
-If you got a class having a lot of dependencies then that may be the case.
+If you got a class having a lot of dependencies, then that may be the case.

 * Premature Optimization 🐣